jmcastagnetto/gbif-pl-dashboard/README.md

 I've created two scripts:

-- A local one (`deploy_app.sh`) with packs all the relevant assets into a ZIP file, then copies the resulting archive (using scp) to the AWS instance, and finally opens an ssh session to the server.
+- A local one (`deploy-app.sh`) with packs all the relevant assets into a ZIP file, then copies the resulting archive (using scp) to the AWS instance, and finally opens an ssh session to the server.

 - One in the server (`deploy.sh`) that I can run manually at the server, that:
   - Unzips the archive in the corresponding path (`/srv/shiny-server/biodiversity-dashboard/`)
   - Restarts the Shiny server
   - Restarts Nginx

-This repository contains a template for one of the scripts [`deploy_app.sh_template`](deploy_app.sh_template), which needs to be edited to include the appropriate credentials and server IP/name.
+This repository contains a template for one of the scripts [`deploy-app.sh_template`](deploy_app.sh_template), which needs to be edited to include the appropriate credentials and server IP/name.

-The script [`deploy.sh`](for_server/deplot.sh) is also included for simplicity.
+The script [`deploy.sh`](for_server/deploy.sh) is also included for simplicity.

 ### Assigning a domain to the biodiversity-dashboard